taishi-i/awesome-japanese-nlp-resources/README.md

 A curated list of resources dedicated to Python libraries, pre-trained models, dictionaries, and corpora of NLP for Japanese

-This list includes 411 Japanese NLP repositories.
+This list includes 412 Japanese NLP repositories.
+[The search site](https://huggingface.co/spaces/taishi-i/awesome-japanese-nlp-resources-search) in Hugging Face Spaces is available to help you find these repositories.

 Your contributions are always welcome!
 Please read the [Contribution guidelines](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/contributing.md) before contributing.